 A general description of system components, their physical layout, and horizontal setback distances from property lines, buildings, wells, and surface waters.

-A description of the type of wastewater discharged to the OWTS such as domestic, commercial, or industrial and classification of it as domestic wastewater or high-strength waste.
+A description of the type of wastewater discharged to the OWTS such as domestic, commercial, or industrial and classification of it as domestic wastewater or high-strength wastewater.

 A determination of the systems design flow and the volume of wastewater discharged daily derived from water use, either estimated or actual if metered.